 Training cups with weighted bases to keep them upright and to cut down on spills

 Know which drinks are best to give your child.
 Water with fluoride is the best beverage for your child’s teeth, so always offer water first.
 Milk is also a great option to offer during meals.

-at mealtimes only and don’t let your child carry it around in a training cup throughout the day.
+at mealtimes.
 Sugary drinks like fruit juice increase your child’s risk for cavities, especially if your child is drinking it between meals.
 The act of chewing during meals gets saliva flowing, which can help wash away any leftover sugar from juice or food on your child’s teeth.

 Where and When Your Child Is Using Training Cups